N+1 query problem with JPA and Hibernate

 The best way to initialize LAZY entity and collection proxies with JPA and Hibernate

 Introduction In this article, we are going to see the best way to initialize LAZY proxies and collections when using JPA and Hibernate.
 I decided to write this article because there are way too many resources available on the Internet that mislead the reader into using awkward and inefficient practices.

-Introduction The JPA lazy loading mechanism can either be implemented using Proxies or Bytecode Enhancement so that calls to lazy associations can be intercepted and relationships initialized prior to returning the result back to the caller.
-Initially, in JPA 1.0, it was assumed that Proxies should not be a mandatory requirement, and that’s why @ManyToOne and @OneToOne associations use an EAGER loading strategy by default.
-However, EAGER fetching is bad for performance so it’s better to use the FetchType.LAZY fetching strategy for all association types.
-In this article, we are going to… Read More
+Introduction In this article, I’m going to explain how JPA and Hibernate Proxy objects work, and how you can unproxy an entity Proxy to get access to the underlying POJO instance.
+The JPA lazy loading mechanism can either be implemented using Proxies or Bytecode Enhancement so that calls to lazy associations can be intercepted and relationships initialized prior to returning the result back to the caller.
+Initially, in JPA 1.0, it was assumed that Proxies should not be a mandatory requirement, and that’s why @ManyToOne and @OneToOne associations use an EAGER loading… Read More

 Introduction When fetching an entity, all attributes are going to be loaded as well.
 This is because every entity attribute is implicitly marked with the @Basic annotation whose default fetch policy is FetchType.EAGER.
 However, the attribute fetch strategy can be set to FetchType.LAZY, in which case the entity attribute is loaded with a secondary select statement upon being accessed for the first time.
 This configuration alone is not sufficient because Hibernate requires bytecode instrumentation to intercept the attribute access request and issue the secondary select statement on demand.

 How to lazy load entity properties with Hibernate